 Incorporated in 1837, Picton is Prince Edward County’s Town.
 Prior to that date, the separate villages of Picton and Hallowell Bridge occupied opposite sides of Picton Bay.
 Named after General Sir Thomas Picton, Wellington’s second-in-command at the Battle of Waterloo, the Town of Picton has a rich history.
-It was here that Sir John A. Macdonald managed a law office for his uncle, Lowther P. MacPherson.
+It was here that Sir John A. Macdonald managed a law office for his cousin, Lowther P. MacPherson.

 Picton Business Directory

 Favourite hangout from Tee Durning ☞ The little park on Hill Street overlooking the Prince Edward Yacht Club.

 - Picton Harbour